seal331/hidens-website/README.md

-# HIDEN's personal website
+# A cancelled rework
-This the source code to my personal website, which you can find at http://hiden64.ddns.net.
+This is a cancelled rework to my personal website, which you can find at http://hiden64.ddns.net.

 See [RUNNING.md](/RUNNING.md) for details on running the server.